Saint Paul Central High School: Extracurricular activities

-Math team

 Central's math team has also been highly successful.
-In 2007, led by Nick Arnosti, who did not miss a single point in the regular season, the math team was undefeated and won the state championship, scoring a state record number of points at the tournament.
+In 2007, the math team was undefeated and won the state championship, scoring a state record number of points at the tournament.

-Debate

-Central High School is home to a nationally recognized policy debate program.
-The current program was founded by 2007 graduates Molly Schnell and Maureen O'Brien in 2004, the program has since grown to a roster size of 14 in the 2006–2007 season under the leadership of coach Dan Allen.
-The team qualified juniors Ben Quam and Ilias Karim, who is the brother of Central High School alum Jawed Karim, to the quarterfinals of the Minnesota State High School League Policy Debate Quarterfinals as the fourth seeded team before they were eliminated by Edina High School's seniors Doug Gschneidner and Logan Chin.
-In 2008, the team consisting of Ilias Karim and Ben Quam faced Highland Park High School at the final round of the Minnesota state debate tournament.
-In 2010, the team of Laura Johnson and Steve Quam reached the quarter-finals of the Tournament of Champions (debate) and Johnson was the 9th place speaker.
-Laura Johnson was also the second place speaker at the National Forensic League tournament that year.
-In 2012, the team of Hannah Nesser and Imanol Avendano reached the semi-finals of the National Urban Debate League tournament.
+Central High School is home to a policy debate program.
+The team qualified to the quarterfinals of the Minnesota State High School League Policy Debate Quarterfinals as the fourth seeded team before they were eliminated by Edina High School.
+In 2008, the team faced Highland Park High School at the final round of the Minnesota state debate tournament.
+In 2010, the team reached the quarter-finals of the Tournament of Champions and one student was the 9th place speaker.
+In 2012, the team reached the semi-finals of the National Urban Debate League tournament.
 In 2013, Ayaan Natala became the first African-American to reach the final round of the Minnesota State High School League tournament.
 The school has trophies from debate tournaments going back to the early 20th Century.

-Central High School has also improved its Mock Trial team dramatically in recent years.
-Under the coaching of Stacey Sorensen and Prof. Peter Knapp, the Mock Trial team, captained by Elizabeth "Liz" Lee and PaFoua Hang, reached the state competition for the first time in 2007 as regional champions, and again in 2008 captained by Charlie Armitz and Sarah Ludwig.